 Kevin has written about Lean and management since late 2004, as well (a popular time to start blogs, apparently).
 Before moving to his new domain, he blogged at the site “Evolving Excellence,” but all of his old posts are on his new site.
-He’s also writing on the Gemba Academy blog (#7 on our list).
-A recent post to check out: The Mindful Ohno.
+He’s also writing on the Gemba Academy blog (#9 on our list).
+A 2015 post to check out: The Mindful Ohno.

 Jamie is involved in many things, including as an investor and advisory board member for KaiNexus (see his recent webinar he did for us).
 Oh, back to the blogging… he started by writing guest posts for my blog and then opened his own site.
-A recent post that you should check out: Valuing the Small Improvement.
+One recent post is "Why coaching?"

 Michael writes very in-depth blog posts that are hosted by the Lean Enterprise Institute and has been doing so since 2009.
 He’s also written three business novels, with his father Freddy, on Lean management that have been very popular.
 One post to start with: Any Tips for Conducting Daily Stand-Up Meetings with my Team?